Chygos/hackbio-cancer-internship/Task 2.md

 ## Conclusion

-From this study, the researchers unraveled organ/tissue-specific and cell cycle-related gene signatures that can cause cancer.
-Their findings add to existing knowledge by providing insights into the transcriptional processes of genes that can trigger tumor generation and metastasis.
+From this study, the researchers unravelled organ/tissue-specific and cell cycle-related gene signatures that can cause cancer.
+Their findings add to existing knowledge by providing insights into the transcriptional processes of genes that can trigger tumour generation and metastasis.
 It also provides information on gene signatures that can be used for cancer diagnosis and treatment.

 ## Our Presentation: [https://www.linkedin.com/posts/alaa-hewela\_cancerresearch-bioinformatics-rnaseq-activity-7238220214310469632-Or55?utm\_source=share\&utm\_medium=member\_desktop](https://www.linkedin.com/posts/alaa-hewela_cancerresearch-bioinformatics-rnaseq-activity-7238220214310469632-Or55?utm_source=share&utm_medium=member_desktop)